thomas-leduc/t4gpd-docker/README.md

 # t4gpd-docker

-Docker image creation repository for the t4gpd plugin
+Docker image creation repository for the t4gpd plugin.

+Thanks to [B. Beaucamp](https://github.com/bbeaucamp) for his very useful help.

 ## To test this Docker image, proceed as follows